richardtallent/vite-plugin-singlefile/README.md

 Bundling your _entire_ site into one file certainly isn't recommended for most situations.

+In particular, this is not a good idea, performance-wise, for a normal web site hosted on a web server.

-However, this can be very handy for _offline_ web applications--apps you can simply open the HTML file in your default web browser.
+However, this can be _very_ handy for _offline_ web applications-- apps bundled into a single HTML file that you can double-click and open directly in your web browser, no server needed.
 This might include utilities, expert system tools, documentation, demos, and other situations where you want the full power of a web browser, without the need for a Cordova or Electron wrapper or the pain of normal application installation.

 ## Limitations

 Web applications running from a local file have some browser security limitations:

 - No ability to access external domains -- no images, no API calls, etc.
 - Limited state management options -- no cookies, no `localStorage`.
-However, you can use the new FileSystem API, with user permission.
+However, you can use the FileSystem API, with user permission.
 - Some web features that require a secure context may not be available.

-This Plugin does not support Multi-Page Apps (multiple HTML files)
+- SPA routing requires using hash-based routes -- the web history API doesn't work for local files, and a web browser will not allow you to navigate between local HTML files.

+Last but not least, this is a **single file** plugin.
+As in, it creates **one HTML file**.
+Hence the name.
+So, this **will not work** with multi-page apps.
+Please see issue #51 for details.

 ## Installation